Natural History Museum in South Kensington, London

 On this page you will find advice on how to get the most out of the museum, including a guide to exhibitions are there and tips on the ones that might appeal to you (both permanent and temporary).
-There are tour options, shops., parking details, ticket prices, opening times, location map, places to eat in and around the museum and places to stay in the area.
+There are tour options, shops., parking details, ticket prices, opening times, places to eat in and around the museum and places to stay in the area.

 The museum is particularly well renowned for its dinosaur specimens.
-In the dinosaur section of the museum you will find dinosaur skeletons of a variety of dinosaurs.
-As you walk through the dinosaur section you will first walk along an upper walkway, allowing you to take a good look at the dinosaur bones that are hanging from the ceiling.
+In the dinosaur section of the museum, you will find dinosaur skeletons of a variety of dinosaurs.
+As you walk through the dinosaur section, you will first walk along an upper walkway, allowing you to take a good look at the dinosaur bones that are hanging from the ceiling.
 You may even notice a few escaped live dinosaurs lurking!

 The exhibitions and activities are aimed at kids as well as grown-ups (it is definitely a popular family destination).
-For example, in the dinosaurs exhibition you will find 'living dinosaurs' and interactive learning games.
-Or, in the Darwin Centre the interactive Nature Plus card allows kids to pick up information on their cards to carry on their learning on their computer when they get home (see below for more details).
+For example, in the dinosaurs exhibition, you will find 'living dinosaurs' and interactive learning games.
+Or, in the Darwin Centre, the interactive Nature Plus card allows kids to pick up information on their cards to carry on their learning on their computer when they get home (see below for more details).

 Some people come just to see the building itself, sometimes nicknamed the 'Cathedral of Nature'.
 It is called a Cathedral of Nature for two reasons.
 Firstly because the large and grand stone building has the look of a place of worship.
 Secondly, because it is like a shrine to nature - a building dedicated entirely to knowledge and learning about nature.

-The museum was first established in 1756 when a collection of specimens of dry plants and animal and human skeletons was bought be the British government.
+The museum was first established in 1756 when a collection of specimens of dry plants and animal and human skeletons was bought by the British government.
 The collection was first housed in what is now the British Museum.
 As the permanent collection of natural specimens grew (specimens of dry plants and animal and human skeletons), it was too large for the building, so in 1881 the museum was moved to its current site, following an architectural competition to design and build the new building, won by Captain Francis Fowke.